You're Very Good At What You Do.

 Another client noticed a different change: “Before, every discussion seemed to slide towards price.
 Now the conversations that continue are different.
 People say, ‘I’m not sure if I should do this at all.
 But if I do, it would only be with you.’
 That surprised me.”

 Those moments are not accidental.
-They happen when persuasion gives way to recognition.
-When language is organised around the client’s problem, not the practitioner’s label.
-When explanation stops trying to impress and starts helping the right people recognise themselves.
+They happen when persuasion gives way to recognition, when language is organised around the client's problem rather than the practitioner's label.
+It's about helping you respond to opportunities in a way that reflects the quality of what you already do.

 Wild Thyme is taken from Shakespeare's A Midsummer Night's Dream, a play full of confusion and crossed signals, of people losing their bearings, of feelings that never quite find their right expression.
 Oberon describes a grassy bank "where the wild thyme blows"; a still, sheltered place in the middle of all that disorder.
 It is where he chooses to act.
 Where he applies the potion.
 Where the transformation begins.
 Things fall back into place.
 The name is not accidental.